See if your questions are answered below or ask your own:

 Is this legal?

-It is unless your state prohibits it.
+It is unless your state (or city) prohibits it.
 It is your award money to do with as you wish and see fit.
 The fees are not illegal, and we work with attorneys in every instance we fund on.

 Browse the website for much more information.